AlgoTradingHub/theplatform-book/source/platformforpython.md

 ```

 :::  note
-All numbers in expressions must be of the same type, and floats only can be used in division.
+All numbers in expressions must be of the same type.
 :::

 Works with lists as well: